 The festival for local talent: HOMEGROWN

 With 45 acts, five stages and born and bred local talent, Homegrown remains a celebration of Kiwis who have made it big and a platform for new Kiwi talent.
-This year, artists including Shapeshifter, Fat Freddy's Drop, the Feelers, Kora, and Aaradhna are scheduled to perform on the Wellington Waterfront in March 2019.
-2018 was a record sell out so get in quick.
+Previous acts have included Shapeshifter, Fat Freddy's Drop, the Feelers, Kora, and Aaradhna are scheduled to perform on the Wellington Waterfront in 21 March 2020.

 The festival for surprises: FRINGE FESTIVAL

 With over 100 self-produced events and shows, the Wellington Fringe Festival is a daring open-access event held in venues around the city each year.
-Scheduled to run for three weeks in March 2019, previous events have featured everything from hard-core bingo to fairytales on fire and aerial yoga.
+Scheduled to run for three weeks from 28 February - 22 March 2020, previous events have featured everything from hard-core bingo to fairytales on fire and aerial yoga.
 Check out their programme to see what you can expect this year!

 Stay at YHA Wellington